- Home

 Smaller caliber rounds don’t wear the gun down as much as big calibers, though, and they’re often cheaper – something to keep in mind.

-Many gun shops have ranges where you can test the weapon before you purchase it – this is possibly the most important tip I can give you.
+Many gun shops have ranges where you can test the gun before you purchase it – this is possibly the most important tip I can give you.
 There’s nothing worse than buying a gun that doesn’t fit you and being unable to return it.

-Additionally, take a look at this video!
+Additionally, take a look at this video for some advice.

-A longer barrel is more accurate than a shorter barrel on any weapon.
+A longer barrel is more accurate than a shorter barrel on any gun.
 If you’re looking for accuracy, a longer barrel is much better than a shorter barrel.
 On the other hand, longer barrels are heavier and more difficult to maneuver.

 Yes, a revolver can often be enough for self-defense.
 A lot of revolvers still pack a mean punch, even if they have a lower capacity and longer reload time than semi-automatic handguns.

 Semi-automatic handguns are a massive upgrade on revolvers – they have a higher rate of fire, reload more quickly, and the magazine has a greater capacity.
-Revolvers are still awesome weapons, but semi-automatic handguns are simply better.
+Revolvers are still awesome guns, but semi-automatic handguns are simply better.

 If you’re unsure about a revolver or semi-automatic handgun, check out our list of the best overall handguns on the market to help you narrow it down,